A framework for the local information dynamics of distributed computation in complex systems: Cellular automata

-We also examine a CA carrying out a ``human-understandable" computational task. $\phi_{par}$ is a 1D CA with range $r=3$ (Wolfram rule number 0xfeedffdec1aaeec0eef000a0e1a020a0) that was evolved by Mitchell et al \cite{mitch94,mitch96} to classify whether the initial CA configuration had a majority of 1's or 0's by reaching a fixed-point configuration of all 1's for the former or all 0's for the latter.
+We also examine a CA carrying out a ``human-understandable'' computational task.
+Rule $\phi_{par}$ is a 1D CA with range $r=3$ (the 128-bit Wolfram rule number 0xfeed\-ffde\-c1aa\-eec0\-eef0\-00a0\-e1a0\-20a0) that was evolved by \citet{mitch94a,mitch96} to classify whether the initial CA configuration had a majority of 1's or 0's by reaching a fixed-point configuration of all 1's for the former or all 0's for the latter.
 This CA rule achieved a success rate above 70\% in its task.
-An example evolution of this CA can be seen in \fig{phi-raw}.
+An example evolution of this CA can be seen in \figu{phi-raw}.
 The CA appears to carry out this computation using blinkers and domains for information storage, gliders for information transfer and glider collisions for information modification.
-The CA exhibits an initial emergence of domain regions of all 1's or all 0's storing information about local high densities of either state.
-Where these domains meet, a checkerboard domain propagates slowly (1 cell per time step) in both directions, transferring information of a \textit{soft} uncertainty in this part of the CA. Some ``certainty" is provided where the checkerboard encounters a blinker boundary between 0 and 1 domains, which stores information about a \textit{hard} uncertainty in that region of the CA. This results in an information modification event where the domain on the opposite side of the blinker to the incoming checkerboard is concluded to represent the higher density state, and is allowed to propagate over the checkerboard.
-Because of the greater certainty attached to this decision, this new information transfer occurs at a faster speed (3 cells per time step); it can overrun checkerboard regions, and in fact collisions of opposing types of this strong propagation give rise to the (hard uncertainty) blinker boundaries in the first place.
+The CA exhibits an initial emergence of domain regions of all 1's or all 0's storing information about local high densities of either value.
+Where these domains meet, a checkerboard domain propagates slowly (1 cell per time step) in both directions, transferring information of a \textit{soft} uncertainty in this part of the CA. Some ``certainty'' is provided where the glider of the leading edge of a checkerboard encounters a blinker boundary between 0 and 1 domains, which stores information about a \textit{hard} uncertainty in that region of the CA. This results in an information modification event where the domain on the opposite side of the blinker to the incoming checkerboard is concluded to represent the higher density state, and is allowed to propagate over the checkerboard.
+This new information transfer associated with local decision of which is the higher density state has evolved to occur at a faster speed (3 cells per time step) than the checkerboard uncertainty; it can overrun checkerboard regions, and in fact collisions of opposing types of this strong propagation give rise to the (hard uncertainty) blinker boundaries in the first place.
 The final configuration is therefore the result of this distributed computation.

 Quantification of the local information dynamics via these \textit{three axes of complexity} (information storage, transfer and modification) will provide quite detailed insights into the distributed computation carried out in a system.
 In all of these CAs we expect local measures of information storage to highlight blinkers and domain regions, local measures of information transfer to highlight particles (including gliders and domain walls), and local measures of information modification to highlight particle collisions.